indrajeetpala19/Black-Friday-Sales-AV/README.md

 Now, they want to build a model to predict the purchase amount of customer against various products which will help them to create personalized offer for customers against different products.

-Model is based on XGBoost Regressor, with a RMSE value of 4980 approx
+Model is based on XGBoost Regressor with hyper parameters fine tuned using RandomSearchCV and Stratified K fold